 It is also possible to establish VPN connectivity to NSX Cloud Gateways located in different regions in different public clouds.
 The termination need not necessarily be an NSX Cloud gateway and the user can choose to have a third-party VPN Gateway at any of the endpoints.
 This gives great flexibility when a user tries to architect their VPNs.

 Customers can deploy Partner Service directly from Public Cloud Marketplace in the Shared Services / Transit architecture.
 The NSX Cloud gateway present in the transit VPC/VNET can be programmed to selectively route traffic to partner service appliance based on NSX policies.
 This can be huge cost savings to a customer as they are not forced to direct all traffic through a virtual L7 firewall appliance that they have bought for the public cloud which is billed based on the traffic that passes through it.
 And if that wasn’t enough, service insertion with NSX Cloud requires no VPNs to compute VPCs/VNETs.
 More cost savings and less operational overhead

-With the NSX 2.4 release, NSX offers a full suite of capabilities for public cloud management but we’re not done.
-As we gather feedback from customers regarding native services, NSX cloud life-cycle management we’re working hard to augment these capabilities in our upcoming releases.
-Reach out to us and check out the NSX Cloud product page to find out more about what’s in-store for NSX Cloud in 2019!
+With the NSX-T 2.4 release, NSX offers a full suite of capabilities for public cloud management but we’re not done.
+As we gather feedback from customers regarding native services, NSX Cloud life-cycle management we’re working hard to augment these capabilities in our upcoming releases.
+Reach out to us and check out the NSX Cloud product page to find out more about what’s in-store for 2019!
 Exciting times ahead…